wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 ![DirectDebitsPage2](../../assets/images/direct-debits/UI-Guidelines-Page2.png)

 This page must meet the following criteria:
-- It must display to the user their account name, account number and sort code so they can confirm they are correct.
+- It must display to the user their full name, account name, account number and sort code so they can confirm they are correct.
 - The user must be able to change or correct the account details if they are incorrect.
 - It must display the users email address to be used for communication purposes.
 - It must confirm that WealthKernel will appear on the users bank statement.
-- As with the first page, a statement must be displayed stating that WealthKernel can be contacted for direct debit issues.
+- As with the first page, a statement must be displayed stating that WealthKernel can be contacted by the end user for direct debit issues.
 For example "If you have any questions about your direct debit please contact directdebits@wealthkernel.com"

 This screen can also be used to present a draft version of the mandate PDF, which can be retrieved from the <a href="/docs/api/docs/openapi/api.yaml/paths/~1direct-debits~1mandate-pdf-preview/get">pdf-preview API</a>.